 • 2007: Teaching Assistant, Geography, UNC-Greensboro

 • 2007: Graduate Research Assistant, Geography, UNC-Greensboro

-• 2012, Summer I: World Geography, North Carolina Wesleyan College, Wilmington, N.C.
-Campus
+• 2012-present: World Geography, North Carolina Wesleyan College, Wilmington, N.C.
+Campus, Raleigh/Durham Campus

 • 2011, Spring to present: Critical Thinking, Cape Fear Community College

 • 2010-2011: The Nature of America, Cape Fear Community College

 • 2010-2011: Southern Culture, Cape Fear Community College